mbukeRepo/ALX_Resources/README.md

 ALX_Resources is a platform I built to enable alx students to share resources about the program.
 These resources will help them to complete the assignments.
-This is the codebase of that platform
+This is the codebase for that platform

 ---